commandops/commandops.github.io/posts/survivors-script.md

 ### The Main Script

-- Create an Even named Load Scripts, set to repeat.
+- Create an Event named Load Scripts, set to repeat.
 - Use a Trigger of Scenario Loaded (you already have one from one of the above Events)
 - Create an Action called Load Scripts or whatever you like set to lua